jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 and

 `00-documentation.backup/24-intersection_proktaxapassingthresholdstaxalist_20190211.tsv`

-We found that parameters of 50% of a population individuals, and 66% of host populations requiring a taxon to be present accounted for robustness against preservation and biological variability, while having enough individuals/populations to for corroboration that a taxon could be considered 'core'.

 Figure R25 shows the results of increasing the minimum support filter at genus and species level for both databases.